 This crash course in reality triggered an increasingly erratic and aggressive behavior in Gary Coleman as he became increasingly angry and bitter about his lack of work when he was so used to be on top of everything.
 The subsequent tragedies suffered by all three young stars from the "Diff'rent Strokes" show, in fact, was sold out as a jinx package known as the "Diff'rent Strokes curse".
 While distaff co-star Dana Plato fell heavily into drug addiction, petty crime and pornography before taking her own life in 1999, Todd Bridges, who played Coleman's older brother, battled major cocaine abuse and was later charged (but acquitted of) attempted murder in the late 1980s.

 In addition to his life-long health issues, Gary's adult problems came in the form of scattered financial and legal entanglements, as well as scrapes with the law.
 He was once arrested in 1999 for punching a persistent female autograph fan, in which he was fined and ordered to take anger-management classes.
+This became tabloid fodder for late night comics who joked that he must have landed "several good uppercuts."
 He also had many disorderly conduct and reckless driving charges brought up against him at various times.
 He would admit that the tally of his life problems led to more than a few feigned suicide attempts.
 In 1989, Coleman successfully sued his adopted parents and business manager after they allegedly pilfered his youthful fortune for their own self interest totaling $3.8 million in losses, and he won $1,280,000.
 Despite the large settlement, all of the money was soon spent on taxes, legal fees, as well as his increasingly high medical bills for his continuing dialysis treatments.
 As a result by 1999 (with no steady acting work) Coleman had to declare bankruptcy, finding work outside the Hollywood industry as a security guard.
 For self-preservation, he went the reality-show route and became the object of self-mocking cameos to help bring in some cash.
 As a gag, he ran for California's 2003 governorship during its recall election.